Quantum algorithm for persistent Betti numbers and topological data analysis: Introduction

 \paragraph{Existing quantum approaches for TDA.} Data learning tasks are also actively studied in the field of quantum computation.
-Related to the topological data analysis, Lloyd, Garnerone, and Zanardi \cite{lloyd2016quantum} proposed a quantum algorithm (LGZ algorithm) for estimating the (normalized) {\it Betti numbers}.
-The $q$-th Betti number is defined as the dimension of a simplicial complex's $q$-th homology group.
-The $q$-th Betti number represents the number of ``$q$-dimensional holes''.
-By estimating the Betti numbers for each step of the filtration, the LGZ algorithm enables us to learn about the topological structures of data.
-A function that represents how the Betti numbers varies within the filtration is called a {\it Betti function} or a {\it Betti curve} \cite{chazal2017introduction}.
-Therefore, the LGZ algorithm enables us to approximately recover the Betti curve of arbitrary dimensions.
+In order to investigate the quantum computational approaches for TDA, Lloyd, Garnerone, and Zanardi \cite{lloyd2016quantum} proposed a quantum algorithm (LGZ algorithm) for estimating the (normalized)\footnote{``Normalized'' means that Betti number is divided by the total number of $q$-dimensional elements of the simplicial complex.} {\it Betti numbers}.
+The $q$-th Betti number represents the number of ``$q$-dimensional holes'' of a simplicial complex.
+By estimating the Betti numbers for simplicial complexes that arise from each step of the filtration, the LGZ algorithm can be used to learn the topological structures of data.
+A function that represents how the Betti numbers vary within the filtration is called a {\it Betti function} or a {\it Betti curve} \cite{chazal2017introduction}.
+Therefore, the LGZ algorithm can approximately recover the Betti curve of arbitrary dimensions.
 The LGZ algorithm demonstrates an exponential speedup over the known best classical algorithm for estimating the high-dimensional Betti numbers.
 A proof of principle experiment of the LGZ algorithm has also been done \cite{huang2018demonstration}.
-Very recently, a NISQ-favorable version of the LGZ algorithm is presented \cite{ubaru2021quantum}.